RanggaBS/bully-scripting/docs/02-dsl-reference/global-functions/ClearCommand.md

 ## See Also

+- DSL
-- [`DoesCommandExist`](./DoesCommandExist): To check if a command is registered before attempting to clear it.
+  - [`DoesCommandExist`](./DoesCommandExist) - To check if a command is registered before attempting to clear it.
-- [`RegisterCommand`](./RegisterCommand): To register a command that can be executed in the script.
+  - [`SetCommand`](./SetCommand) - To register a command that can be executed in the script.